Search engine: Types of web search engines

 The process begins when a user enters a query statement into the system through the interface provided.

-There are basically three types of search engines: Those that are powered by robots (called crawlers; ants or spiders) and those that are powered by human submissions; and those that are a hybrid of the two.
+There are basically three types of search engines: Those that are powered by robots (called crawlers; ants or spiders), those that are powered by human submissions, and those that are a hybrid of the two.

 Crawler-based search engines are those that use automated software agents (called crawlers) that visit a Web site, read the information on the actual site, read the site's meta tags and also follow the links that the site connects to performing indexing on all linked Web sites as well.
 The crawler returns all that information back to a central depository, where the data is indexed.
 The crawler will periodically return to the sites to check for any information that has changed.
 The frequency with which this happens is determined by the administrators of the search engine.

 Human-powered search engines rely on humans to submit information that is subsequently indexed and catalogued.
 Only information that is submitted is put into the index.

-In both cases, when you query a search engine to locate information, you're actually searching through the index that the search engine has created —you are not actually searching the Web.
+In both cases, when a user queries a search engine to locate information, they're actually searching through the index that the search engine has created —they are not actually searching the Web.
 These indices are giant databases of information that is collected and stored and subsequently searched.
 This explains why sometimes a search on a commercial search engine, such as Yahoo! or Google, will return results that are, in fact, dead links.
 Since the search results are based on the index, if the index has not been updated since a Web page became invalid the search engine treats the page as still an active link even though it no longer is.
 It will remain that way until the index is updated.

 So why will the same search on different search engines produce different results?
 Part of the answer to that question is because not all indices are going to be exactly the same.
 It depends on what the spiders find or what the humans submitted.
 But more important, not every search engine uses the same algorithm to search through the indices.
 The algorithm is what the search engines use to determine the relevance of the information in the index to what the user is searching for.